PakornF/git-story-project/README.md

 Once upon a time, there is a small house
-One morning, a great storm came and shook the village.
+One morning, heavy rain flooded the small house.